 Cogsworth is a lot like David Ogden Stiers's M*A*S*H character, Major Charles Emerson Winchester III; in fact, like much like Charles, Stiers gave Cogsworth an accent to emphasize what an uptight snob he can be.

 Jackie Chan was actually the Asian voice of the Beast, and sung a Chinese version of the classic theme song from Angela Lansbury, Celine Dion and Peabo Bryson.
 This got referenced in the final season of his cartoon Jackie Chan Adventures when he absorbs a beastly power.

-In the Brazilian dub, Garcia Junior voiced both Beast and Gaston.
-Altough this trope sometimes happen in Brazilian dub, it's very rare to happen to 1) two major characters and 2) main hero and main villain.
+In the Brazilian dub, Garcia Júnior voiced both Beast and Gaston.
+Although it sometimes happen in Brazilian dubs, actors very rarely voice two major characters, as well as the main hero and the main villain.